thelfer/tfel/docs/web/drucker-prager-cap.md

 - Otherwise, the material state at the end of the time step lies on at least one of the yield surfaces.

-As describe in the previous paragraph, this elastic prediction is used initialize the status associated with each mechanism.
+As described in the previous paragraph, this elastic prediction is used to initialize the status associated with each mechanism.

 ## Equation associated with the elastic strain